-The Breede-Gouritz WMA has widely varying precipitation levels.
-The precipitation ranges from 160mm in the northern, more inland parts of the WMA to more than 3 000mm in the high mountainous regions of the Hottentos Holland and Franschoek - water divides between Berg and Breede WMAs.
-Average rainfall over Breede Valley 200 mm, Overberg 400 mm, Gouritz Coastal 600mm, Klein Karoo / Great Karoo 150 mm.
+The Breede-Olifants WMA has widely varying precipitation levels.
+The precipitation ranges from 160mm in the northern, more inland parts of the WMA to more than 3 000mm in the high mountainous regions.

-The Great Karoo and Olifants River catchment regions are classified as a very late summer rainfall region, with a large proportion of annual precipitation falling between March and May and October through storm events, whereas the most of the rain in Breede valley falls between the months of May and August.
-Parts of the Southern Coastal parts of the Gouritz used to experience all year round rainfall, but since the severe drought in 2009-2011, rainfall patterns has changed.
+The Great Karoo and Olifants River catchment regions are classified as a very late summer rainfall region, with a large proportion of annual precipitation falling between March and May and October through storm events, whereas most of the rain in the Breede, Olifants and Berg areas fall between the months of May and September.